 Get to Know Melena Siebert

-Melena Siebert is a Republican candidate for Judge of Ohio’s 12th District Court of Appeals.
-“The primary election will take place on March 19, 2024, and I am asking for your vote and support because I want to serve this District and its people through the application of the correct judicial philosophy.
+Melena Siebert is the 2024 Republican candidate for Judge of Ohio’s 12th District Court of Appeals after winning the primary election.
+“The general election will take place on November 5, 2024, and I am asking for your vote and support because I want to serve this District and its people through the application of the correct judicial philosophy.

 Conservative candidate who knows judicial philosophy matters!
 “As a judge, I would exercise judicial restraint and respect the separation of powers.
 I am a conservative, constitutional textualist and originalist.
 Judges should apply the Constitution and other laws as written without trying to advance their own preferred ideas about policy.
 In our representative republic, the people are ultimately responsible for policy questions through the election of their representatives.
 The late Justice Antonin Scalia and Justice Clarence Thomas are my judicial role models.”